Anush008/fastembed-js/README.md

 let documents = [
     "passage: Hello, World!",
-    "query: Hello, World!", // these are two different embedding "passage: This is an example passage.",
+    "query: Hello, World!",
+    "passage: This is an example passage.",
-    //# You can leave out the prefix but it's recommended "fastembed-js is licensed under MIT"
+    // You can leave out the prefix but it's recommended "fastembed-js is licensed under MIT"
 ];

 const embeddings = embeddingModel.embed(documents, 2); //Optional batch size.
 Defaults to 256

 for await (const batch of embeddings) {
-    // batch is list of Float32 embeddings(number[][])
+    // batch is list of Float32 embeddings(number[][]) with length 2
     console.log(batch);
 }